Request Demo

-As opportunities for patients to schedule their own appointments digitally—and meet with physicians online—have increased, so too have patient no-show rates.
+As opportunities for patients to schedule their own appointments digitally and meet with physicians online have increased, so too have patient no-show rates.
 More patients are scheduling appointments, and more patients are missing appointments.
-What happens when you miss an appointment?

-When patients miss scheduled appointments due to forgetfulness, apathy, or something else, it negatively impacts the provider’s entire operation.
+When patients miss scheduled appointments due to forgetfulness, apathy, or something else, it negatively impacts your entire operation.
 Excessive no-show appointments and missed appointments eventually ripple down to service quality.

 In an increasingly competitive market, healthcare providers rely on service quality to stand out to consumers.
 The consequences of patient no-shows and missed appointments are therefore quite steep:

-• Excessive outbound and inbound phone calls to reschedule the missed appointment.
+• There are an excessive number of outbound and inbound phone calls to reschedule the missed appointment.

 Patients miss appointments for a variety of reasons:

-• Rising popularity of patient self-scheduling: Digital self-scheduling is hugely beneficial for both providers and patients, but it comes with a problem: Patients who self-schedule online, particularly first-time patients, feel less pressure to show up for the appointment because they know that, if they miss it, they can just go back online and schedule another appointment.
-Thankfully, there are several solutions to this problem.
+• Rising popularity of patient self-scheduling: Digital self-scheduling is hugely beneficial for both you and your patients, but it comes with a problem.
+Patients who self-schedule online, particularly first-time patients, feel less pressure to show up for the appointment because they know that, if they miss it, they can just go back online and schedule another.

-• Lack of loyalty and trust: Patients are far more likely to honor appointments, and to notify you beforehand if they can’t make it, if they respect and trust you.
-Patients value the time of providers whom they hold in high-regard.
-Increasingly, patients are placing their loyalty to the organization and not just the individual provider.
+• Lack of loyalty and trust: Patients are far more likely to honor appointments and to cancel beforehand if they respect and trust you.
+Patients value providers’ time when they hold them in high regard.
+Increasingly, patients are placing their loyalty in the organization and not just the individual provider.

-Organizations and providers who don’t build trust and loyalty are often plagued by no-shows.
+Organizations and providers that don’t build trust and loyalty are often plagued by no-shows.
 The patient feels no sense of responsibility to honor their commitments with these providers.

-• Forgetfulness: Life is busy—and sometimes patients forget their appointments.
-There are several easy fixes for this problem.
+• Forgetfulness: Life is busy, and sometimes patients forget their appointments.

 • Disengagement: The United States has astonishingly low patient engagement rates.
 Disengaged patients are more likely to miss appointments.